wEPac/I2C_ExtEEPROM/README.md

 # I2C_ExtEEPROM

 Read / write objects (structure, array, float...) into and from an external I2C EEPROM

+There is no checking here, the deal is to reduce code size.

 =============================================
  - `ExtEEPROM.setClock(uint16_t clockFrequency)`, set the I2C clock (clockFrequency == 400 => 400kHz)
  - `ExtEEPROM.setID(byte addr_ID)`, set the ID address of the device (by default, this is 0x50)